ksites/flexbox_ex1/README.md

 Use align-self to vertically align individual items.
 Use flex to create flexible boxes that can stretch and shrink.
-Added the FIX header to the page, by using Position: fixed property
+Added the FIX header to the page, by using Position: fixed property Flex property has three properties inside: Flex-grow, flex-shrink, flex-basis.
+By using Just Flex: 1; we are defining three properties Flex-grow: 1, flex-shrink:1, flex-basis: 0; flex-grow will make the item grow faster by depending on given value. flex-shrink will make the item shrink faster by depending on given value.
+AND, Flex-Basis is the way of sitting the base width of an item, but make sure to set smaller than the parent container size Most short form: Flex:1;
+Less short form: Flex:1 1 0;
+full form: Flex-grow:1; , Flex-shrink:1;, Flex-bases:0;